Mister Roberts (1955)

 Search Amazon for 'Mister Roberts'

-The original director was John Ford who was an ex navy man and he set up the movie to be as realistic as possible.
-It was Ford who insisted on Fonda being cast as Mister Roberts.
+It was Ford who insisted on Fonda being cast in the lead role although the studio had been considering Marlon Brando and William Holden.
 Fonda had been in the Broadway production and worked on it with Leland Heyward and Joshua Logan, so he knew precisely what was necessary for the film.
-Fonda took exception to several script changes from the play which Ford thought necessary and he and Ford argued bitterly.
-Ford fell ill and was eventually replaced by Mervyn LeRoy who directed the film's interior segments.
+Fonda took exception to several script changes from the play which Ford thought necessary and he and Ford argued bitterly, leading to a drunken Ford punching Fonda.
+Ford was eventually replaced by Mervyn LeRoy who directed the film's interior segments at Warner Brothers apart from two scenes, the laundry scene and Pulver's final message to the Captain, both of which were directed by Joshua Logan.

-The balance of the film remains pefect, however.
+The balance of the film remains perfect, however.
 It is almost flawless with just the right amounts of happiness and sadness, anger and goodwill, and just the right blend of drama and comedy.
 The movie is able to touch everyone on at least one level.
 It is one of the gems of American cinema.

 Main Cast

 Henry Fonda ...
 Lt.
-JG Douglas A. 'Doug' Roberts
+JG Douglas A. 'Doug' RobertsJames Cagney ...
+Captain Morton

 William Powell ...
 Lieutenant 'Doc'